51 Stalling & Spinning

 Introduction

 The wings generate the lift on an airplane to overcome the airplane’s weight.
-Lift production depends on the airplane’s airspeed, the density of the air in which it is flying, the size (i.e., area) of the wing, as well as the wing’s angle of attack.
+Lift production depends on the airplane’s airspeed, the air’s density, the wing’s size (i.e., area), and the wing’s angle of attack.
 The angle of attack is of particular interest because a wing can only produce lift with good aerodynamic efficiency over a relatively small range of angles of attack before the flow separates from the upper surface and the wing stalls.
 At low angles of attack, the flow will pass smoothly over a wing, as shown in the image below; this aerodynamic condition is the normal mode of flight operations.
 The highest angle of attack that a wing can operate is called the stall angle of attack (or the stall angle) and corresponds to the angle to the flow when flow separation progresses to the point that it causes a loss of lift.

 The onset of flow separation anywhere on a wing will limit its maximum lifting capability; this behavior is also commensurate with increased drag.
 When a wing fully stalls, there is also a pronounced nose-down pitching moment associated with an aft movement of the center of pressure produced by the effects of the separated flow, as well as significant unsteady flow and buffeting from the creation of turbulence.
 Therefore, the onset of a stall on a wing usually represents a limiting factor in the operational flight envelope of an airplane and generally sets its lowest controllable airspeed.
 In some cases, the onset of stall may precipitate a spin where the airplane enters into a rapid downward spiral with the wing in the stalled state.
 Therefore, it is crucial to understand what stall is on a wing, how it occurs, and the factors that can affect the onset of the stall.